PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 >>> f(5)
 array([21., 21., 21., 21., 21.])

-By default, Catalyst for loops and while loops will automatically capture dynamically-shaped arrays from outside their scope for use within the loop, however loops cannot modify array shapes and sizes.
+By default, Catalyst for loops and while loops will automatically

+- capture dynamically-shaped arrays from outside their scope for use within the loop, and
+- allow binary operations (such as ``a + b``, ``a * b`` ) between arrays of the same shape,

+however the input and output type and shape across iterations of a loop need to remain the same:

 >>> @qjit()
 ... def f(N):